8fold/site-joshbruce.com/content-root/public/essays-and-editorials/software-development/accessibility/content.md

 {!!dateblock!!}

+I was asked to build a lightweight web shop experience for a client.
+I also needed a web shop for my alter ego.
+I wanted to make a good experience, not just a usable experience for users of [.Assistive Technologies](ATs).
+I posed the question online for examples of a good experience to examine what was under the hood.

+A short conversation and a “thank you” later, and I started reflecting on my addiction to thinking in terms of accessibility.
+I tend to apply it to all things, but with software in particular, two stories came to mind.

+## The portfolio sit

 Around 2005 I went from mainly Flash-based websites to the [.Linux, Apache, MySQL, and PHP](LAMP) stack.
 I was introduced to [Zeldman](https://en.m.wikipedia.org/wiki/Jeffrey_Zeldman), [Jared Spool](https://en.m.wikipedia.org/wiki/Jared_Spool), and others in realm of usability.
 The emphasis at the time was the [semantic web](https://en.m.wikipedia.org/wiki/Semantic_Web ) and accessibility.

 While I didn’t jump in as far as others, for me, accessibility became a passion.